Dosage Form: tablet

-Alprazolam tablets were compared to placebo in double blind clinical studies (doses up to 4 mg/day) in patients with a diagnosis of anxiety or anxiety with associated depressive symptomatology.
-Alprazolam tablets were significantly better than placebo at each of the evaluation periods of these 4-week studies as judged by the following psychometric instruments: Physician’s Global Impressions, Hamilton Anxiety Rating Scale, Target Symptoms, Patient’s Global Impressions and Self-Rating Symptom Scale.
+Alprazolam Tablets were compared to placebo in double blind clinical studies (doses up to 4 mg/day) in patients with a diagnosis of anxiety or anxiety with associated depressive symptomatology.
+Alprazolam was significantly better than placebo at each of the evaluation periods of these 4-week studies as judged by the following psychometric instruments: Physician's Global Impressions, Hamilton Anxiety Rating Scale, Target Symptoms, Patient's Global Impressions and Self-Rating Symptom Scale.

-The average dose of Alprazolam tablets was 5-6 mg/day in two of the studies, and the doses of Alprazolam tablets were fixed at 2 and 6 mg/day in the third study.
-In all three studies, Alprazolam tablets were superior to placebo on a variable defined as "the number of patients with zero panic attacks" (range, 37-83% met this criterion), as well as on a global improvement score.
-In two of the three studies, Alprazolam tablets were superior to placebo on a variable defined as "change from baseline on the number of panic attacks per week" (range, 3.3-5.2), and also on a phobia rating scale.
-A subgroup of patients who were improved on Alprazolam tablets during short-term treatment in one of these trials was continued on an open basis up to 8 months, without apparent loss of benefit.
+The average dose of Alprazolam was 5–6 mg/day in two of the studies, and the doses of Alprazolam were fixed at 2 and 6 mg/day in the third study.
+In all three studies, Alprazolam was superior to placebo on a variable defined as "the number of patients with zero panic attacks" (range, 37–83% met this criterion), as well as on a global improvement score.
+In two of the three studies, Alprazolam was superior to placebo on a variable defined as "change from baseline on the number of panic attacks per week" (range, 3.3–5.2), and also on a phobia rating scale.
+A subgroup of patients who were improved on Alprazolam during short-term treatment in one of these trials was continued on an open basis up to 8 months, without apparent loss of benefit.

 Indications and Usage for Alprazolam